After lockdown, Shanghai tries to mend fences with foreign firms

 The lack of flights into China - the vast majority have been cancelled for more than two years - also remains a key hindrance.

-China has resolutely stuck to a "zero-COVID" policy that aims to eradicate the spread of the virus, an approach that is increasingly out of step with the rest of the world.
+China has resolutely stuck to a "zero-COVID" policy that aims to eradicate the spread of the virus, an approach that is increasingly out of step with the rest of the world where economies have reopenedafter vaccination campaigns.

 Joerg Wuttke, president of the EU Chamber, said the zero-COVID policy was not just denting Shanghai's attractiveness, but China as a whole, especially as other rival markets open and try to lure companies away from China.